Japan's deputy PM Aso says he won't resign over Nazi comments

 Aso’s original remarks were made while he was discussing constitutional reform in a speech to a conservative group on Monday.

-“Germany’s Weimar constitution was changed before anyone realised,” Aso said, according to Japanese media accounts.
+“Germany’s Weimar constitution was changed before anyone realized,” Aso said, according to Japanese media accounts.

 “It was altered before anyone was aware.
 Why don’t we learn from that technique?”
 Aso said.
 “I don’t want us to decide (on the constitution) amid commotion and excitement.
 We should carry this out after a calm public debate.”